 Yoku Man summons yoku blocks, then teleports to a random yoku block and fires a fast moving projectile at you.
 After three yoku blocks, he teleports to the bottom of the stage and fills it with spikes, except for a small area in front of him.
 On the bright side, if you got Yoku Attack prior to the fortress, you can serve him a taste of his own medicine in the Boss Rush.
 He's absurdly weak to his own weapon.

 The crab boss at the end of the first fortress level is also aggravating.
 You fight it on a set of three ladders over a Bottomless Pit, where getting hit by anything is almost guaranteed to be fatal thanks to the Knock Back.
 Coming in with a stock of Beat Whistles is highly recommended.

 The fight with Bass, and then the two-form Wily Machine.
 None of the fights are particularly hard, per se, but they come one after another with no chance to regain lost health or weapon energy without an E- or W-Tank.

 Rainbow Man's level, which is loaded with Quick Man death beams.
-It even gets worse, as some of the beams will pass through prisms that fan the light out into a wide area (that isn't any less deadly).
+It even gets worse, as some of the beams will pass through prisms that fan the light out into a wide area.
 It got toned down as of version 1.1.0, cutting out a number of potential cheap deaths, though the stage is still quite challenging.